about us

 Treasurer – Allen Edwards

-Allen R. Edwards is a native of Union County, North Carolina.
-He attended public school and earned degrees from UNC-Chapel Hill and the UNC School of Medicine.
-He has practiced occupational medicine for over 30 years.
+A Union County native, Allen earned his B.A. and M.D. from UNC–Chapel Hill and has practiced occupational medicine for nearly 35 years.
 He and his wife, Susan, live on the Catawba River in western Iredell County with their miniature dachshund, Gracie.
+A former Democratic candidate for N.C.
+House District 84 (2018), Allen brings a steady, service-driven approach to fiscal stewardship and transparency.